blackfirefly000/AIBackup2/README.md

 5. The livery index number is related to the number at the end of the sign texture in the vehicle ytd.
 The livery index starts at 0.
 Example: car_sign_1 is a livery for "car" with an index of 0

+6. Framework configuration must be set to "Standalone", "ESX", or "QBCore".
+The script will not be useable if any other string is present

  **My Github: https://github.com/blackfirefly000**
  **My Profile: https://forum.cfx.re/u/blackfirefly000/summary**